legumeinfo/website-ui-specs/gene-symbol/README.md

 ## Implementation

-The data will be in a three-column flatfile, probably stored in Jekyll _data/gene_symbols.tsv .
+The data will be in a three-column flatfile, probably stored in Jekyll _data/gene_symbols.tsv (see file <a href="gene_symbols.tsv">here<\a>).
 The table will have approximately 4,000 rows; so some custom javascript would be best for rendering the table with pagination and allowing for searching.

+The gene model IDs (e.g. Glyma.13g323000) should link to a modal linkout for that identifier.